LU Open Science Days 2024 – program

 11:00-11.45: Geopolitical borders and Open Science

-One of the relatively less explored aspects of the promotion of Open Science in the academy are the implications for Open Science practices in the context of a global academic system that includes collaboration with universities in authoritarian contexts.
-This talk will examine the ways in which authoritarian actors leverage commercialised modes of academic enclosure to restrict access to information and create information asymmetries to further their goals.
-The talk will conclude by reflecting on how the adoption and institutionalisation of Open Science modes of engagement can be a valuable tool in countering authoritarian creep in the academy.
+One of the relatively less explored aspects of the promotion of Open Science in the academy are the implications for Open Science practices in the context of a global academic system that includes collaboration with universities in authoritarian contexts and an increasingly securitised research environment.
+This panel will examine some of the challenges involved in internationalisation as states seek to protect/limit data, restrict sensitive research, and steer research into state-led goals.
+It will reflect on some of the ways that Open Science modes of engagement can be a valuable tool in countering authoritarian creep in the academy and fostering academic exchange in the shadow of securitisation.

 11.45-12.30: Community building